19bufordcarl/CarlRPG/Myth & Shadow/Magic/Spells/Areas of Effect/{AOE} Area of Effect.md

 If playing on a square grid then you draw any straight line with a 5 foot width.
 Any squares that have at least 25% of their area covered by the line are considered affected.

+Lines are seldom used because of their particularly difficulty in abstract maps.

 ## Areas

 Areas are rectangular prisms that denote an area of effect.
-They are seldom used.
 They are expressed as:

 Create an area that is $length$ long, $width$ wide, and $height$ tall.
 Any creature in that area is considered affected.